CodingItWrong/whydoyouhatedemocracy.com/src/index.md

 ## What can you do?

-- Call your representative right now and urge them to support the bill to impeach President Trump
+- Call your representative right now and urge them to support the bill to impeach President Trump.
+The web site [5 Calls](https://5calls.org/issue/impeach-trump-coup-insurrection) makes calling them easy.
-- Talk to friends and family members to explain to them the danger of opposing democracy in the above ways
+- Talk to friends and family members to explain to them the danger of opposing democracy in the above ways.
-- Do not vote to re-elect anyone who has opposed democracy in the above ways
+- Do not vote to re-elect anyone who has opposed democracy in the above ways.
-- Vote for leaders who support free and fair elections by opposing baseless claims of fraud and opposing gerrymandering
+- Vote for leaders who support free and fair elections by opposing baseless claims of fraud and opposing gerrymandering.